dell/csi-baremetal/docs/proposals/specific-node-kernel-version.md

 	3. Update CSI labels with kernel-version on k8sNodes

-	4. Deploy required daemonsets (for all value with isDeployed=true in NodeMap we need to create DaemonSet with passed name and node-image)
+	4. Deploy required daemonsets with specific node-image and nodeSelector (for all value with isDeployed=true in NodeMap we need to create DaemonSet with passed name and node-image)

 Using label: